 This can all become very confusing for a lot of injured motorcyclists, especially when injuries are severe.
 Call David Bressman for help at (614) 538-1116 and read on to learn more about the legal process.

 Ohio Insurance Laws and Recovering Compensation after an Accident

 In Ohio, all motorists – both drivers and motorcyclists – are required to carry liability insurance.
 Some carry additional insurance that covers their own damages.
 So if you caused your accident, you may file a claim with your insurance if you have the right coverage.

 Ohio’s at-fault insurance laws state that the at-fault party is responsible for paying damages for injured parties’ losses and injuries.
 So if another party caused the accident, you may file a claim with that party’s liability insurance.
 If you are unable to come to a fair settlement, you may have to file a lawsuit to recover damages.
 But when you file a liability claim, you must prove the other party’s negligence.

-For a free legal consultation with a motorcycle accidents lawyer serving Upper Arlington, call (614) 538-1116
+For a free legal consultation with a motorcycle accident attorney in Upper Arlington, call (614) 538-1116

 Proving Negligence for a Motorcycle Accident

 Below are some examples of driver negligence that may cause a motorcycle accident.
 If you can prove the other driver engaged in these behaviors, you may be able to hold that party liable.

 - Driving while impaired